Newsmedianews ads

 Divorced from the light the free bird is one

-Unfettered, released, the free skies to road
+Unfettered, released, the free skies to roam

 A star in the darkness in a world that is home